slovakaviator737/ReadMe/README.md

 👋 Hi!
 Im Brutalalex and im student Developer of websites.
 (HTML)

-🌐 My Web : alexandersebest.sk
+🌐 My Web : alexandersebest.sk (Soon)

 ✔ What I can?
 HTML and CSS, JS